snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 {{% tab name="Docker" %}}

 ```
-docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/snowplow_fractribution
+docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/snowplow_fractribution:latest
 ```

 {{% /tab %}}
 {{% tab name="Python" %}}

 ```
-python main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01' --attribution_model shapley
+python main_snowplow_{your_warehouse}.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01' --attribution_model shapley
 ```

 {{% /tab %}}
 {{</tabs >}}
 The output of the snowplow_fractribution dbt package and script will replace any tables in your data warehouse that were previously created by these during this tutorial.

 *Congratulations!
-You've finished the Fractribution accelerator, and hopefully have a better understanding of how you can use Fractional Attribution on your Snowplow data.*
+You've finished the Attribution Modeling accelerator, and hopefully have a better understanding of how you can perform attribution analysis on your Snowplow data.*